Truganini

-Truganini (c.
-1812 — 8 May 1876) was an Aboriginal Tasmanian woman who has been widely described as the last "full-blooded" Aboriginal Tasmanian.
-She was a member of the Nuenonne people and grew up on Bruny Island in south-eastern Tasmania.
-As a teenager she saw the death and displacement of much of Tasmania's Aboriginal population as a result of European colonisation during the Black War.
-She became a guide to George Augustus Robinson and took part in a series of expeditions to capture and exile the island's remaining Aboriginal population.
+Truganini (/ˌtruːgəˈnɪniː/ TROO-gə-NIN-ee; c.
+1812 - 8 May 1876) was an Aboriginal Tasmanian woman who was widely, though incorrectly, described as the last surviving Aboriginal Tasmanian.
+A member of the Nuenonne people, she grew up on Bruny Island in what is now south-eastern Tasmania.
+During her teenage years, she saw the death and displacement of much of Tasmania's Aboriginal population as a result of British colonisation during the Black War.
+She became a guide to the colonial official George Augustus Robinson and accompanied him on a series of expeditions that resulted in the exile of Tasmania's remaining Aboriginal population.

-Truganini was herself exiled along with the surviving Aboriginal Tasmanians to the Wybalenna Aboriginal Establishment on Flinders Island in 1835.
+Truganini was exiled to the Wybalenna Aboriginal Establishment on Flinders Island at the conclusion of the expeditions in 1835.
 She later spent time in the Port Phillip District (modern-day Victoria), where she became a fugitive and was tried alongside four others for the murder of a pair of whalers.
-After being acquitted of the crime, she was returned to Wybalenna and later moved to Oyster Cove.
-By 1872 she was the only Aboriginal resident left at Oyster Cove and began to be mythologised and romanticised as the "last of a dying race", becoming an object of fascination for the European population.
+After being acquitted of the crime, she was returned to Wybalenna and was later moved to Oyster Cove.
+By 1872, she was the only Aboriginal resident left at Oyster Cove and began to be mythologised as the last of her race, attracting the fascination of colonial scientists and the settler population.

-After her death, Truganini became a symbol of the supposed extinction of the Tasmanian Aboriginal people.
-She has featured prominently in art, music, and literature, while the narratives surrounding her life have been continually re-defined and re-interpreted.
-Once cast as the final survivor of a "doomed race", she has since been reframed by some as a memorial to British genocide, and reclaimed by others as an anti-colonial figure.
-The mythology of Truganini as the "last Tasmanian" has itself been challenged as part of broader efforts to contest the myth of Aboriginal Tasmanian extinction.
+After Truganini's death in 1876, the colonial Tasmanian government declared the island's Aboriginal population extinct.
+Truganini became a symbol of her people's supposed extinction and has featured prominently in art, music, and literature.
+The narrative that Truganini was the last Aboriginal Tasmanian has been rejected by scholars and by the contemporary Aboriginal Tasmanian community.
+Once cast as the final survivor of a race doomed to extinction, she has since been reframed by some as a memorial to the genocide of Indigenous Australians, and claimed by others as an anti-colonial resistance figure.